Last reviewed: 10/03/2023

-Criminal Damage is the “deliberate or reckless damage” of property without lawful excuse.
-The damage does not have to be permanent – people have been accused of this offense after using chalk on paving stones.
+Criminal damage is the “deliberate or reckless damage” of property without lawful excuse.
+The damage does not have to be permanent – people have been accused of this offence after using chalk on paving stones.
 It includes interfering with property in a manner that causes loss, which could include loss of profit (e.g. by setting off a fire alarm).
 Defence can often hinge on the ‘lawful excuse’ aspect of this offence.
 This offence is divided into two: Damage below or above £5,000.

 If value of damage is under £5,000 Sentencing starting point: conditional discharge and compensation order (i.e. you may be asked to pay back the costs of cleaning and repair), tried in a Magistrates Court.
 Maximum sentence: custodial sentence of up to 3 months, £2,500 fine

 If value of damage is over £5,000 Sentencing starting point: a suspended sentence* and compensation order, tried in either a Magistrates Court or Crown Court.
 Maximum sentence when tried in Magistrates Court: £5,000 fine and six month custodial sentence.
 Maximum sentence when tried in Crown Court: custodial sentence of up to 10 years.

 *A suspended prison sentence is the term given to a prison sentence imposed by the court, and then suspended (i.e. ‘delayed’) .
 The court may decide to delay the prison without any additional conditions other than that they do not commit any further offence during the operational period or with conditions that include a range of possibilities both punitive and rehabilitative.
 If the defendant breaches the terms of the suspended sentence, or commits another offence, they are likely to be sent to prison to serve the original prison term imposed.

 Possessing anything with intent to destroy or damage.